MWatty/The-Office-Memory-Game/README.md

 For users, the site owner wanted to achieve a website that is welcoming and unambigious.
 From the moment the user visits the website it is clear that this is a memory game website based on the American Comedy Series "The Office".
-The user will also have the option to contact the site owner should they wish to do so and this can be done using the contact form or through one of the social media platforms.

 ### Structure